Awarded to student organizations and to an advisor by the office of Student Activities and Leadership.

 Efforts that have inspired innovation through programs, publications or other activities.

-Collaborative efforts that seek to create understanding and dialog.
+Collaborative efforts that seek to create understanding and dialogue.

 Advisor of the Year - NEW THIS YEAR